-- LD-CORE – form based on the CORE-OM design but co-developed with people with learning disabilities for them.
+- LD-CORE – forms drawing on the CORE-OM design but co-developed with people with learning disabilities for them.

 The practitioner completed instruments are as follows.

-- CORE-A TAF (Therapy Asessment Form) – practitioner completed form that gives context to the change measurement.
+- CORE-A TAF (Therapy Asessment Form) – practitioner completed form that gives the crucial initial context to the change measurement.

-- CORE-A EoT (End of Therapy form) – similar form completed at the end of the therapy.
+- CORE-A EoT (End of Therapy form) – similar form completed at the end of the therapy describing the therapy.

 Page created for 2015 site, updated 30/5/21, author CE, licence: Attribution 4.0 International (CC BY 4.0) .